I hope you learn what not to do when traveling so you don’t make these same mistakes yourself!

 [One of the flights I magically did not miss]

 …And missing a flight.
 Are you even a real traveler if you haven’t missed a flight yet?
-Yours truly has already missed two (aaaand it’s actually up to three now, whoops!).
+Yours truly has already missed three flights.
 Those are always fun mistakes…

 I feel like no matter how many times travel-y advice column places say to do this, it is still.
 So.
 Common.
 Ironically, we missed our flight from Barcelona to London because we wanted to go to Platform 9 3/4 at King’s Cross Station.
 And Harry still couldn’t make it happen for us.